 Local processes in Bedfordshire, key information and support

-To raise a complaint to Bedfordshire Police please use the link below
+To raise a complaint to Bedfordshire Police please follow this link.

-The Office of the Police and Crime Commissioners Victim Care Service, Signpost, are her to provide victims of Bedfordshire practical and emotional support.
-Signpost are able to advise and support Witnesses through the complaint procedure should this be required.
+The Office of the Police and Crime Commissioners Victim Care Service, BVCS, are here to provide victims of Bedfordshire practical and emotional support.
+BVCS are able to advise and support witnesses through the complaint procedure should this be required.

 Ongoing projects or work relating to the Victims’ Code being undertaken by the OPCC or collaboratively with criminal justice partners